GerasimGerasimov/GerasimGerasimov/README.md

 **☮︎ Make peaceful projects, not war! 🕊**

 - 👋 Hi, I’m @GerasimGerasimov
-- 🎓 i have graduate "Engineer of Electrical drive and Automation" of Tomsk Polytechnical University at 1998.
+- 🎓 i have graduated "Engineer of Electrical drive and Automation" of Tomsk Polytechnical University at 1998.
 - Most of my time (since 2002) i'm developing architectures and writing a code of the embedded applications using C, C++ mostly for ARM-based platforms.
 My devices specific area is: electric motor drive, excitation systems of power plant generators, operator panels (displays) and other devices of industrial control systems.
 - Since 2016 i'm paying close my attention to WEB-technology applied to Embedded Devices (control by WEB, representation data from devices to WEB) for that i had mastered Node.JS, TypeScript, React.js, Vue.js, Git, CI/CD and cetera.
 After a lot of fussing around Debian-based Raspberry , I figured out some features of Linux 😼